 Some of L.A.'s most-traveled boulevards are named for presidents, such as Washington, Adams, Jefferson and Lincoln.
 President Barack Obama was added to this illustrious list in June 2017, when the Los Angeles City Council unanimously approved the motion to rename 3.5 miles of Rodeo Road in South L.A. as Obama Boulevard.
+This became official in August 2018.
 Council President Herb J. Wesson Jr. introduced then-Sen. Obama at his first Los Angeles presidential campaign rally, which took place at Rancho Cienega Sports Complex on Rodeo Road in February 2007.

 Located in Eagle Rock, Occidental College was founded in 1887 and is one of the oldest liberal arts colleges on the West Coast.
 President Barack Obama attended Oxy from 1979 to 1981 - two years that played a major role in determining his future.
 As a freshman from Honolulu, he lived in Room A103 in the Haines Hall annex.
 “It’s a wonderful, small liberal arts college,” President Obama said of Oxy.
 “The professors were diverse and inspiring.
 I ended up making some lifelong friendships there, and those first two years really helped me grow up.”